Minimax Filtering via Relations between Information and Estimation

-Merhav and Feder \cite{merhav95} proved the strong version of redundancy capacity theorem which is for any length function $L$ of a UD code and every $\epsilon>0$, \bea R_n(L,\theta) > (1-\epsilon)C_n, \eea for all $\theta\in\Theta$ except for points in a subset $B\subset\Theta$ where \bea w^*(B)\leq e\cdot 2^{-\epsilon C_n}. \eea Note that the choice of probability measure $w^*$ is reasonable because it captures variety in sets (cf. Merhav and Feder\cite{merhav95}).
-As we discussed, this theorem implies that $C_n$ is not only the minimum of worst case redundancy, but also close to minimum redundancy for most of other common sources.
+Merhav and Feder \cite{merhav95} proved the strong version of redundancy capacity theorem which is for any length function $L$ of a UD code and every $\epsilon>0$, \beas R_n(L,\theta) > (1-\epsilon)C_n, \eeas for all $\theta\in\Lambda$ except for points in a subset $B\subset\Lambda$ where \bea w^*(B)\leq e\cdot 2^{-\epsilon C_n}. \eea In \eqref{eq:strong redundancy capacity}, the choice of probability measure $w^*$ is reasonable because it captures variety in sets (cf. Merhav and Feder \cite{merhav95}).
+This theorem implies that $L^*$ is not only the minimum of worst case redundancy, but also close to minimum redundancy for most of other sources.

-Most of ideas in universal source coding problem can also be applied to our setting.